0ddjob/UMPK-R_Computer/README.md

 In the English translation I have kept the Soviet/Russian part identifiers rather than transliterate them, but I have included Western equivalent part identifiers as well.<br>

 The scanned Russian manual includes the tables & diagrams referred to in the translation.
-It also includes a map of the parts on the motherboard.
+It also includes a map of the parts on the motherboard.<br>

+I have also included some very-roughly machine translated (Google image) pages from the original Soviet RADIO magazine that explain the RK's functionality - I hope to come back and do better translations.<br>

 ## Main ICs
 ![Main ICs on the motherboard](UMPK-R_circuit_layoyut.jpg)